 An inventory report is a summary of items belonging to a business.
 It provides a comprehensive account of the stock or supply of various items.
 A good inventory report should always be clear, simple, and comprehensive – providing you a view of your inventory levels in a clear manner.

 Additionally, an inventory report helps you measure inventory turnover and average days to sell inventory, which helps with forecasting your inventory ordering schedule.
 Identifying trends and patterns can take the guesswork out of the ordering process.

 To ensure effective inventory reports, your inventory management should be well organized.
-To learn more about inventory management best practices, take a look at Revel’s Inventory Management Guide.
+To learn more about inventory management best practices, take a look at Revel’s

 Payroll Summary Reports provide a quick way to see the payroll totals by employee for a specific period of time.
 This report shows the payroll items with a subtotal for net pay, plus all the company payroll taxes are shown by employee.

-Employee Timecard Reports show up to date records on employee time cards to keep an eye on your team’s activity.
+Employee Timecard Reports show up-to-date records on employee time cards to keep an eye on your team’s activity.
 Along with activity, timecard reports can provide a look at your labor spend.